TD Canadian Children’s Literature Award

 - New editions or re-issues of previously published books are not eligible for submission.

-- All genres of books (i.e., picture books, fiction, non-fiction and poetry), written for young people up to age twelve, are eligible for consideration.
+- All genres of books (i.e., picture books, fiction, non-fiction and poetry), written for young people up to age 12, are eligible for consideration.
 Teen/young adult books are not eligible for submission.
-Fiction written for teens/young adults can be submitted to the new Amy Mathers Teen Book Award (provided all other criteria are met).
-Non-fiction written for teens/young adults can be submitted to the Norma Fleck Award for Canadian Children’s Non-Fiction (provided all other criteria are met).
+For teen/YA fiction, see Amy Mathers Teen Book Award.
+For teen/YA non-fiction, see Norma Fleck Award for Canadian Children’s Non-Fiction.

 - Books must be in English.

 - Translations are eligible, provided the French edition wasn’t already submitted to the Prix TD de littérature canadienne pour l’enfance et la jeunesse during its eligible year.
 In the case of simultaneous publication, the publisher holding the original rights takes precedence over the other.
 Please contact firstname.lastname@example.org for details.